Joao4569/random-trivia/README.md

   ![Enter a Username](assets/images/enter-username-screenshot.png)

-  - Once the user has entered a username it can be confirmed by clicking the "Done" button on the screen.
+  - TOnce the user has entered a username, it can be confirmed by clicking the "Done" button on the screen.

   ![Username Enter](assets/images/username-entered.png)